saran-v/Java-code-for-Benders-Decomposition/README.md

 Citation:
 ---------
-To cite the code used in this repository,r use the following citation:
+To cite the code used in this repository, use the following citation:

 S. Venkatachalam.
 Java Code for Benders Decomposition. https://github.com/bengu77/Java-code-for-Benders-Decomposition/, 2020.